ghayem/ghayem.github.io/_pages/publications.md

 [J1] M. Sadeghi, M. Babaie-Zadeh, and C. Jutten, **Dictionary Learning for Sparse Representation: A Novel Approach**, IEEE Signal Processing Letters, vol. 20, no. 12, pp. 1195-1198, December 2013.
 (MATLAB code,  Data) (Nominated for IEEE SPL best paper award, 2017)

 ## Conference papers

+[C20] M. Sadeghi and P. Magron, **A Sparsity-promoting Dictionary Model for Variational Autoencoders**, in Procedeeings of Interspeech, September 2022.

 [C19] Z. Kang, M. Sadeghi, R. Horaud, J. Donley, A. Kumar, and X. Alameda-Pineda, **The impact of removing head movements on audio-visual speech enhancement**, in IEEE International Conference on Acoustics Speech and Signal Processing (ICASSP), May 2022.